Accident Scene Safety

 Awareness is the key to safety at accident scenes.
 Knowing the hazards and how to work around them will ensure the safety of everyone.
 As first responders, it might seem obvious that police and traffic officers are in a unique position to help accident victims deal with the impact of their ordeal, to help restore a sense of safety and control to an otherwise fearful and overwhelming situation.
 These officers can also make a big difference in how a subsequent criminal or other investigation is handled.

-Many officers however feel uncomfortable dealing with accident scenes.
-In this section we would like to provide information and some guidelines to effective accident scene safety/ incident scene management.
+Many officers, however, feel uncomfortable dealing with accident scenes.
+In this section, we would like to provide information and some guidelines for effective accident scene safety/ incident scene management.